AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-10-my-8-favorite-video-games-of-all-time.md

 Plus, it brought us the classic "Arrow in the Knee" meme, so we really do have a lot to thank it for.

 <figure>
-    {% include postPicture.html img="arrow-knee" format="PNG" alt="A Dawnstar Guard saying the infamous 'Arrow in the Knee' quote." %}
+    {% include postPicture.html img="arrow-knee" format="JPG" alt="A Dawnstar Guard saying the infamous 'Arrow in the Knee' quote." %}
     <figcaption>Image credits: <a href="https://www.youtube.com/watch?v=vncIBREXCwU">Asna00</a></figcaption>
 </figure>

 Lackluster combat and dead memes aside, Skyrim is an awesome game, DLCs and all.
 I got it for Chrismas the month after it came out and became wholly absorbed in its fantasy world.
 I made probably over 30 characters and crashed my old Xbox 360 one too many times with all those saves—but it was worth it.

-To this day, Skyrim still feels like it has one of the most fleshed-out worlds—it's clear that lots of attention to detail, creativity, and passion went into crafting it.
-Here we are, eight years later, and it's still as good as ever, with a very active modding community on PC and a Special Edition release for consoles that's finally allowed us plebs to enjoy Skyrim with mods.
+To this day, Skyrim still feels like it has one of the most fleshed-out worlds—I mean, there are volumes of in-game books detailing the entire continent's lore.
+Lots of attention to detail, creativity, and passion went into crafting it all.
+And here we are, eight years later, and it's still as good as ever, with a very active modding community on PC and a Special Edition release for consoles that's finally allowed us plebs to enjoy Skyrim with mods.

 > *"Even now, the amount of people who play Skyrim seven years later—millions of people every month are playing that game.*" — Bethesda's Todd Howard on the success of Skyrim ([2018](https://www.destructoid.com/bethesda-s-todd-howard-on-the-success-of-skyrim-and-its-many-re-releases-511558.phtml)).

 It's also one of the few games that got loading screens right—even though they're still quite long, you at least have something to read and in-game models to fiddle with obsessively.

-## 2. Dark Souls et al.
+## 3. Dark Souls et al.

 > *"Hand it over.
 That thing, your dark soul."* — Slave Knight Gael

 It was 2014, and my birthday was approaching.
 I convinced my mother to hold off on getting me anything just yet because I had my eyes set on a bigger prize: the upcoming release of Dark Souls 2.
 That would become my first introduction to one of this generation's greatest video game series.

 <figure>
-    {% include postPicture.html img="dark-souls-2" format="PNG" alt="Dark Souls 2 player dressed in Knight Armor facing a dragon at Dragon Aerie." %}
+    {% include postPicture.html img="dark-souls-2" format="JPG" alt="Dark Souls 2 player dressed in Knight Armor facing a dragon at Dragon Aerie." %}
     <figcaption>Image credits: <a href="https://www.flickr.com/photos/bagogames/12992166263">BagoGames</a></figcaption>
 </figure>